whunt1965/EC601_IndividualProjects/README.md

 # EC601 Project 3
 The primary objective of Project 3 is to deploy a complex open source system and execute a testing strategy to analyze features of this system.
 In my case, I will be focusing deploying and testing the WebRTC based conferencing application [Jitsi Meet](https://jitsi.org/jitsi-meet/).
 This project consists of two primary phases:
 * Phase 1: Deploy an instance of Jitsi Meet and duplicate expected results (ie, produce a working instance of Jitsi Meet)
-* Phase 2: Execute a testing strategy to identify potential vulnerabilities in Jitsi Meet (initial focus is on analyzing the signaling and finding security holes in session creation).
+* Phase 2: Execute a testing strategy to identify potential vulnerabilities in Jitsi Meet and other issues in the application.

 ## Phase 1: Setting Up an Instance of Jitsi Meet
 ### Background Research and Set Up